vjoel/tupelo/README.md

 Pushing data to client eliminates need for polling, makes reads faster.

+Tupelo's pulse/read ops are like pubsub in redis.

 However, tupelo is not a substitute for the caching functionality of redis and memcache.